void-linux/void-linux.github.io/_posts/2020-10-01-hacktoberfest.markdown

 layout: post
 ---

+*Update:* Unfortunately due to recent changes that significantly increase the effort required from Void, we can no longer promise that your changes will count towards the 4 PRs required for Hacktoberfest.

+Many maintainers use `git am` in a script to apply patches and batch them into build units that the buildbot can work on at a time.
+This precludes the application of labels unless the maintainer separately opens a browser, logs into GitHub, and interacts with the PR there.
+While the `git am` method should technically work, we've noticed in the past that GitHub occasionally applies the wrong status to PRs using this method (ignores magic closing words).
+We aren't currently aware why this works intermittently and we can't guarantee that a specific PR will satisfy the new requirements for Hacktoberfest.

+It's unfortunate that the rules were changed mid-run, as under the previous rules we could process contributions without disruptive alterations to our review process, and we could accept many first time contributors' work to low-risk packages.
+You are of course still welcome to send your patches and they will be reviewed at the avaiability of the Void team.

+---

 It's the first day of October, the air is crisp in parts of the northern hemisphere, and it's time for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) again.
 This